 When you check out with Lens Effects on Topaz Lab’s website, just use this promo code: julylens [click to continue…]

 Glyn Dewis put together a solid tutorial on his post production of a sports scene, for which he created a grungy feel.
 Dewis uses a combination of Lightroom, Photoshop, Topaz Detail and Topaz Clarity to achieve this look.
 Additionally, he shows alternative methods to get effects from third-party plug-ins with only Photoshop.

 If you have ever tried to use Smart Sharpen in Photoshop, you have undoubtedly encountered the noise problems it creates.
 The adaptive sharpening technology in Photoshop CC minimizes noise and halo effects for much better sharpening from a tool that was previously unusable for many circumstances.

-Check out the video below. [click to continue…]
+Check out the short video below for a demo of Smart Sharpen in Photoshop CC. [click to continue…]

 Adorama has the Wacom Intuos5 touch pen tablet refurbished for $159.95 (reg. $174).
 Check it out here at Adorama.